This company is not yet accredited. To learn more, see reviews below or submit your own.

 My mother was my two sisters surviving parent.
 We completely understand the unpredictability of cancer and its effects on the human body, however, if our mother was aware of the brain tumor which caused the quality of her last days on this earth to be unnecessarily compromised, as we understand she still had the cancer, we believe her choice of care and the quality of her last days would have been just that, her choice, not the medical community's choice.
 And she would not have suffered, unnecessarily the way she did.

-Oxford Health Plans Company Profile
+Oxford Health Plans Company Information

 - Company Name: